-After several well-known publishers cancelled their participation, an industry giant has now confirmed its participation in Gamescom: Ubisoft has cancelled its participation in this year’s Gamescom Confirmed for 2022 in Cologne.
-However, it is unclear what will be presented there.
+After the cancellations of several well-known publishers, an industry giant has now announced itself for Gamescom: Ubisoft has confirmed its participation in this year's Gamescom 2022 in Cologne.
+However, it is unclear what is to be presented there.

-Ubisoft announced today that it will be an official exhibitor at Gamescom 2022 in Cologne.
-As an official partner of Gamescom, Ubisoft would like to welcome fans back to the halls of "Koelnmesse" this year and, after two years full of digital content, make its game worlds physically tangible again.
+Ubisoft announced today that it will be an official exhibitor at Gamescom to be represented in Cologne in 2022.
+As an official partner of the Gamescom This year, Ubisoft wants to welcome fans back to the halls of the “Koelnmesse” and make its gaming worlds physically accessible again after two years full of digital content.

 Ubisoft: Working on concept